 2 cloves garlic, diced

 1 Tbsp. fresh ginger, peeled and diced

 5 cups chicken stock

 1 cup water

 1/2 tsp pepper

 2 tsp. lime juice

 1 pound of shrimp, cleaned & deveined (optional)

-Roughly chop onion, celery, carrots and peppers into a large dice.
-Heat olive oil in a large Dutch oven until hot and add chopped vegetables along with cilantro, garlic and ginger.
-Immediately reduce heat to lowest setting.
-Cook slowly for 30 minutes, stirring occasionally, until mixture is aromatic and vegetables have softened.
-Add sweet potato/squash, stock, water, soy/fish sauce, sugar and pepper and continue to simmer, on low heat, for 25 minutes.
-Remove from heat and puree with immersion blender until soup is very smooth.
+Heat olive oil over medium high heat until hot.
+Add onion, celery, sweet pepper and cilantro stalks and immediately reduce heat to lowest setting.
+Add garlic and cook the mixture slowly for 30 minutes, stirring occasionally, until it is aromatic and the vegetables have softened.
+Add squash, sweet potato and carrots- if they were not roasted, cook in the onion mixture for a few minutes.
+If these vegetables were roasted, follow them into the pot with the stock, water, soy/fish sauce, sugar and pepper.
+Simmer, on low heat, for 25 minutes.
+Remove from heat, add cilantro leaves and puree with immersion blender until soup is very smooth.
 Return to heat and stir in coconut milk and lime juice.
 Season with salt and pepper as needed.

 The original recipe calls for the addition of 1 pound of shrimp, added with the coconut milk after the soup is pureed – we usually pan fry a few shrimp at a time to add to the top of each bowl of soup (~6-8 large shrimp per bowl) when we serve.
 It’s a lovely addition.
 We also enjoy the soup very much without the shrimp, particularly with a sprinkling of sunflower seeds or with a slice of crusty bread for lunch on a rainy day.